Home » Business Email Etiquette Articles » Please Keep Business Social Media About Business

 Keep your personal opinions off your business social media.

-Anyone who works with me knows, I’m not a fan of social media.
-I pretty much go through the motions for my websites because, well you have to have your presence there.
+Anyone who works with me knows I’m not a fan of social media.
+I pretty much follow the rules for my websites because, well, you have to have your presence there.

 We all make choices.